galaxyxone/openlinks/README.md

-# Your-Links ie: Create-Personal-Website-on-IPFS
+# Your-Links

+## Create-Personal-Website-on-IPFS
-Using IPFS public gateway, easily create Linktree link pages via IPFS and eventually upgrade with ENS website- Sorta like Linktree.
+- Using IPFS public gateway, easily create Linktree link pages via IPFS and eventually upgrade with ENS website- Sorta like Linktree.
 Link your video, article, recipe, tour, store, website, social post .

-- Using ipfs public gateway, easily create linktree link pages(Linktree is the launchpad to your latest video, article, recipe, tour, store, website, social post - everywhere you are online.)

 ## What does it take to get it done?